 This unique Thursday night tour opens a window into the intriguing life of Hassidic courtyards, schools, ‘Shtibel’s’ (synagogues), markets, and more.
 This provides a rare opportunity to peek into this seldom-visited world hear, their Hassidish Niggunim (melodies) and taste their local delicacies.

-For men – long pants and long sleeve shirt.
+- Male dress code: – Long pants and long sleeve shirt.

-For women – long skirt (that reaches below the knee), a loose fitted shirt with a closed neckline, and closed-toe shoes.
+- Female dress code – Long skirt (that reaches below the knee), a loose fitted shirt with a closed neckline, and closed-toe shoes.